bb-io/Akeneo/README.md

 -   **Get product info** returns details about a specific product.
 -   **Update product info** updates details of a specific product.
 -   **Search products** returns a list of products based on filter criteria, for example product name.
+-   **Search products in catalog** returns a list of products in certain catalog based on filter criteria.
 -   **Update product from HTML** updates product content values from a provided HTML file.

 ## Events